-Source: section 380(8) of the CO and the Companies (Accounting Standards (Prescribed Body)) Regulation (Cap.
+Source: the definition of 'accounting standards' in section 357(1) of the CO read with section 2 of the Companies (Accounting Standards (Prescribed Body)) Regulation (Cap.
 622C)

-- In this regard, Council considers that a company incorporated in Hong Kong which is not eligible for, and does not take advantage of, the reporting exemption will be in breach of section 380(4)(b) unless the statutory financial statements of that company contain an explicit and unreserved statement of compliance with HKFRSs as issued by the HKICPA.
-If a company has not previously included an explicit and unreserved statement of compliance with HKFRSs as issued by the HKICPA in its financial statements then it is required to comply with the requirements of HKFRS 1 First-time Adoption of Hong Kong Financial Reporting Standards (or Section 35 of the HKFRS for Private Entities, if opting to adopt that HKFRS) in order to comply with the requirements of section 380(4)(b) of the CO.
-This statement may be in addition to a statement of compliance with a basis or standard of accounting other than HKFRSs provided that the financial statements satisfy the requirements of both accounting frameworks.2 - 25C In all other cases, where a member of the HKICPA assumes responsibilities in respect of financial statements prepared under a basis or standard of accounting other than HKFRSs, the member should observe that other basis or standard of accounting.
-Accordingly, paragraphs 22 to 24 of this Preface shall apply, as if the references to HKFRSs in those paragraphs are to the other basis or standard of accounting, to members of the HKICPA who assume responsibilities in respect of financial statements prepared under a basis or standard of accounting other than HKFRSs, as they apply to members of the HKICPA who assume responsibility in respect of financial statements prepared under HKFRSs.
+26 In all other cases, where a member of the HKICPA assumes responsibilities in respect of financial statements prepared under a basis or standard of accounting other than HKFRSs, the member should observe that other basis or standard of accounting.
+Accordingly, paragraphs 21 to 23 of this Preface shall apply, as if the references to HKFRSs in those paragraphs are to the other basis or standard of accounting, to members of the HKICPA who assume responsibilities in respect of financial statements prepared under a basis or standard of accounting other than HKFRSs, as they apply to members of the HKICPA who assume responsibility in respect of financial statements prepared under HKFRSs.